 I got really drunk one night in an Irish bar whilst visiting a friend in America where we met 2 other girls – one who was called Amber.

 We got onto the topic of the shop and they asked me what I was going to call it.
-Whilst Chads Rags was a high contender, I was won over by the story of the original Amber Room that our new friend Amber conveniently brought to my attention.
+While Chads Rags was a high contender, I was won over by the story of the original Amber Room that our new friend Amber conveniently brought to my attention.
 She definitely tells everyone the shop is named after her now.

 The 'original' Amber Room